getyoti/yoti-dotnet-sdk/README.md

 - Computer Type
 - OS Version
-- Version of Go being used
+- Version of .NET being used
 - Screenshot